COMMITTEE

 Her research focuses on the effects of human landscape disturbance on small carnivores, especially wild felids.
 She is a member of the Guigna Working Group and the Andean Cat Alliance, where she coordinates the Global Andean Cat Genetics Program.
 She is currently an associate professor at Universidad de Los Lagos (Osorno, Chile), where she leads the Conservation Genetics Laboratory.

-Dr. Colleen T. Downs
+Prof. Colleen T. Downs

 Prof Colleen T. Downs (BSc Hons, MEd, PhD, Pr Nat Sci) has been at the University of KwaZulu-Natal (UKZN) since mid-1994.